ibm-cloud-docs/EventStreams/eventstreams155.md

 When you use {{site.data.keyword.keymanagementserviceshort}} to create keys, the service generates cryptographic key material on your behalf that's rooted in cloud-based hardware security modules (HSMs).
 But depending on your business requirements, you might need to generate key material from your internal solution, and then extend your on-premises key management infrastructure onto the cloud by importing keys into {{site.data.keyword.keymanagementserviceshort}}.

-Need a bit of scene setting on what it offers (should be able to grab some words from other services):
+BYOK offers the following benefits:

 * Encryption for message data at REST controlled by a customer managed key.
-* The customer can prevent any further access to the data by deleting or removing access to the key.
+* You can prevent any further access to the data by deleting or removing access to the key.
-* Maybe something on the actual key usage e.g. the customers key is actually used to encrypt the disks encryption key, so removing the key prevents the service from retrieving the actual disk key - crypto shedding (should be able to get some words from the Key Protect service page)
+* Actual key usage, for example, the customers key is actually used to encrypt the disks encryption key, so removing the key prevents the service from retrieving the actual disk key - crypto shedding (should be able to get some words from the Key Protect service page)

-Customers need to be aware that:
+You should be aware that:

-* Only supported on clusters provisioned after x on the Enterprise plan
+* BYOK is only supported on clusters provisioned after x on the Enterprise plan
 * Enablement is disruptive and results in the deletion of all existing message data.
-* If deploying for use in a PCI environment, it is recommended to enable this feature
+* If deploying for use in a PCI environment, you are recommended to enable BYOK
 * Deleting the key is non-recoverable

 ## Enabling BYOK for {{site.data.keyword.messagehub}}